 Some of you subscriber’s email clients block images by default.
 The subscriber will be asked if they wish to display the images.
 Mailout providers cannot bypass this issue, so to help avoid this issue invite your subscribers to add your email address to their address book (or safe sender) .

 Outlook caches images so may show an older version of an image of the same name or may not display the image at all.
-The subscriber will need to reboot their PC.
+The subscriber will need clear their browser cache or reboot their PC.

 The image file name should not have any spaces or special characters.
 Some email clients including Gmail won't display images that contain spaces or special characters in the file name.
 Replace spaces with dashes (-) and remove special characters.